 Day 3 (Departure)

 Being that the QVC Studio is only a half hour away from Kennett Square, you have the perfect opportunity to check it out on your way in.
 But is the tour worth it?
 I’ll put it this way: if you love QVC, you’ll love the tour.
 If you’re indifferent, then you’ll probably find it to be just okay.
-I thought it was a good way to kill an hour, while Will absolutely loved it.
+I thought it was a good way to kill an hour, while he absolutely loved it.
 There are different kinds you can take, but the basic one was about an hour long for $10.
 You get to see behind the scenes, what the individual studios look like from above, and learn the history.
 It was cool seeing the sets, lighting, and control room, and even learn what goes into the production.
 Our tour guide was friendly and super knowledgeable, though she did make it a point to say multiple times how she gives the “same tour over and over again” day after day.
 After you’re done with that, it’s a quick drive into the main part of West Chester where you can get lunch at Kildare’s, an Irish pub with an awesome whiskey selection.
 There are also other restaurants in town, including a brewery.

 Now it’s time to head to Kennett Square.
 If you’re a history buff, stop at the Brandywine Battlefield from the Revolutionary War.
 You can book a guided tour of Washington’s headquarters or just walk around outside on your own.
 It was hot, so we did not stay long.
 It’s beautiful scenery, though we could not find exactly where most of the fighting occurred.
 The visitor center contains a small gift shop and video.
 If you’ve been to Gettysburg, it’s a far cry from that.
 Not into history?
 Then try the Chadds Ford Winery nearby which also offers tours and tastings (we didn’t go there).
 For dinner, there’s the Half Moon Saloon.
 We actually ate there for lunch on day two, but I’d recommend it for dinner.